 - Count to 100 with a Paper Clip 100 Train Activity – Kids will love creating a paperclip train as they learn how to count to 100!

-If it’s time for your kids to practice counting to 100, then it’s time for you to break out the dice!
+If it’s time for your kids to practice counting to 100, then it’s time for you to break out the dice with these counting games to 100!
 These roll and count to 100 ideas are perfect for having fun while learning an important math skill.
 Kids will love playing these dice games.

 - Roll to 100 Game – This fun game makes it easy for kids to practice counting to 100.